cristealab/TRANSPIRE_JASMS2020/docs/index.rst

 .. _GPFlow: https://www.gpflow.org/
 .. _Tensorflow: https://www.tensorflow.org/

-Given the heavy dependence on Pandas, we reccommend that users have, at least, a baseline knowledge of this package.
+Given the heavy dependence on Pandas, we recommend that users have, at least, a baseline knowledge of this package.

 ======================